 To be straight up, yoga found me, I didn’t necessarily find it.
-I made fun of my first yoga teacher and through my teen years found most of what yoga professed…to be a load of bull.
+I made fun of my first yoga teacher and through my teen years found most of what yoga professed…to be a load of bull and was not open minded.
 True story.
 I had NO clue what I was stepping into.
 Since 2000, after meeting my first true teacher, it has been a natural evolution, a slow simmer of a magnificent journey.
 The genuine positivity that vibrated off Patrick during my first class with him in 2000 seemed to affect everyone in the room.
 Whatever it was that he had, I knew I wanted to live the same way.
-What I learned was this level of energy wasn’t unique to just Patrick, it seemed that every teacher I encountered who was living in his/her passion lit up rooms and made everyone feel instantly at ease.
+I later learned this energy wasn’t unique to just Patrick, it seemed that every teacher I encountered who was living in his/her passion lit up rooms and made everyone feel instantly at ease.

-I have traveled the globe ever since, teaching trainings twice a year since 2010 in Nicaragua.
-It has been quite a journey between hard work. sweat, tears, doubt, acceleration and loving connections: from the Daintree Rainforest to the windy mountaintops of Spain.
-I know I’m a teacher because everything keeps aligning me back to this role even when I think I’ve failed.
+I have traveled the globe ever since teaching trainings, retreats and conferences since 2010 in Nicaragua.
+It has been a journey of hard work. sweat, tears, doubt, acceleration, ups and downs and loving connections.
+From the Daintree Rainforest, windy mountaintops of Spain to rural India.
+I know I’m a teacher because everything keeps aligning me even when I think I’ve failed.
 It is a “job” that arrived quietly at first – like an unexpected new love, I was nudged along, shy and steady to stand at the head of the class.
 I eventually came into my louder voice that turned out to be a true one for me.
 It is my wish for all those who study with me to feel the same: to feel whole and to feel heard.

 - ERYT- 500 Certified Teacher (Yoga Alliance)

 - Ana Forrest, Advanced Training